What is the volume of carbon media in a tank with a diameter of 50' and depth of 20'?

 Prepare for the CWEA Mechanical Technologist Grade 1 Exam.
 Use flashcards and multiple choice questions, complete with hints and explanations, to gear up for your certification!

-To determine the volume of carbon media in the tank, which can be modeled as a cylinder, you can use the formula for the volume of a cylinder:
+To find the volume of carbon media in a cylindrical tank, you can use the formula for the volume of a cylinder, which is given by:

-where ( r ) is the radius of the tank, and ( h ) is its height (or depth).
+• ( r ) is the radius of the cylinder,

-• The diameter of the tank is 50 feet, thus the radius ( r ) is half of that, which is 25 feet.
+In this case, the diameter of the tank is 50 feet, which means the radius is half of that:

 Subscribe